Full Name: Frank Joseph Keaton

 His career eventual revived with appearances at Paris’s Cirque Medrano with his wife Evelyn.
 He went on to appear in new roles in film, including with Charlie Chaplin in "Limelight" (1952) and " It’s a Mad, Mad, Mad, Mad World" (1963).
 He was honored with a special Academy Award in 1959.

-- 1927-02-05 "The General", American silent film directed by Buster Keaton and Clyde Bruckman, starring Al Boasberg, premieres in New York City
+- 1927-02-05 "The General", American silent film starring Buster Keaton and Marion Mack, co-directed by Keaton and Clyde Bruckman, premieres in New York City

 - 1952-10-23 Charlie Chaplin's "Limelight", starring himself and Claire Bloom, with an appearance by Buster Keaton, premieres in New York City; Not released in Los Angeles until 1972, winning Chaplin his only competitive Academy Award for original score